Sheikh-A/flexproject/README.md

 - Implements the `register` and `login` functionality inside `/auth/auth-router.js`.
 A `user` has `username` and `password`.
 Both properties are required.
 - Implements the `authenticate` middleware inside `/auth/authenticate-middleware.js`.

-Use **JSON Web Tokens** to keep users authenticated across requests.
+Uses **JSON Web Tokens** to keep users authenticated across requests.

 Admin Control: Uses middleware to check the "department" of user to see if they are "admin".
 Only admin can delete users & clients & only admin can see all users.